abrarsheikhsony/SFDC-artificial-intelligence/README.md

 ## Salesforce and Google
 <ul>

+<li><a href="https://www.salesforce.com/campaign/google/" target="_blank" alt="Salesforce and Google: A relationship for your customer relationships">Salesforce and Google: A relationship for your customer relationships</a></li>

 <li><a href="https://cloud.google.com/salesforce/" target="_blank" alt="Salesforce and Google">Salesforce and Google</a></li>

+<li><a href="https://developers.google.com/gdata/articles/salesforce" target="_blank" alt="REST for the Traveling Salesman: Using Google Data on Salesforce.com">REST for the Traveling Salesman: Using Google Data on Salesforce.com</a></li>

+<li><a href="https://developers.google.com/actions/support/" target="_blank" alt="Actions on Google Community and Support">Actions on Google Community and Support</a></li>

 <li><a href="https://techcrunch.com/2019/04/10/salesforce-and-google-want-to-build-a-smarter-customer-service-experience/" target="_blank" alt="Salesforce and Google want to build a smarter customer service experience">Salesforce and Google want to build a smarter customer service experience</a></li>